tslocke/hobocookbook/manual/viewhints.markdown

 ## Legacy Hints

 Hobo >= 1.3.* generators do not generate view hints files anymore.
-Their functionality has been  moved elsewhere.
+Their functionality has been moved elsewhere, but some backwards compatibility has been maintained.
 If you used any old version of Hobo you might be interested in reading this section, if you are new to Hobo, just skip it.

 ## Renaming